 Code of Conduct means the Code of Conduct of the Council of Governors which is incorporated as part of these Standing Orders.

-Constitution means the Constitution of the Trust as authorised by Monitor.
+Constitution means the Constitution of the Trust.

 Council means the Council of Governors of the Trust as constituted in accordance with the Constitution.

-Vice-Chair means the Non-Executive Director appointed as Deputy Chair by the Board of Directors to take on the Chair’s duties if the Chair is absent or unavailable for any reason.
+Vice-Chair means the Non-Executive Director appointed by the Board of Directors to take on the Chair’s duties if the Chair is absent or unavailable for any reason.

 Governor means a Governor of the Trust elected or appointed as provided by the Constitution to sit on the Council of Governors, but which does not include the Chair.